Nekotree/Employee_Database_Flask_JS/README.md

 <div>
   <h2>Front-End:</h2>
   <ul>
-  Vanilla JavaScript: Enhances interactivity and user experience.
+  <li>Vanilla JavaScript: Enhances interactivity and user experience.</li>
-  HTML5: Provides the structure and layout of the web pages.
+  <li>HTML5: Provides the structure and layout of the web pages.</li>
-  CSS: Styles the application for a user-friendly interface.
+  <li>CSS: Styles the application for a user-friendly interface.</li>
   </ul>
   Back-End:
   Python Flask: Handles server-side logic and routes.